The Role Of Nuts And Seeds In Prehistoric Diets

 In the dimming light of early evening, they huddled together…and munched on whatever leftover seeds, nuts, and dried pieces of meat they had carried back to camp at the end of each day.”
 “But this was nothing like our modern concept of an evening meal,” he continued, “with its variety of main courses and desserts.
 Food was the main focal point of their lives….”
 They cared very much about what they ate and, through “a system of trial and error…learned which plant foods were good to eat and which were poisonous.”
 In other words, they were more careful in choosing good foods than we are in our time.

-Most of their foods came from plants.
+Most of their food came from plants.
 Meat was a luxury since most came from small animals they could easily catch or carrion left behind by large carnivores.
 Their food was small, highly nutritious, high in tough fiber, and provided all of their dietary needs.
-Since they did not understand how to cook using fire, their food was eaten raw and thus kept all of its vitamins.
-Theirs was a wholesome diet of nuts, seeds, berries, tubers, leaves, and small game.
+Since they did not know how to cook over fire, their food was eaten raw and thus retained all its vitamins.
+Their diet was wholesome: nuts, seeds, berries, tubers, leaves, and small game.
 Accompanied by lots of daily walking, these people were lean and fit.
 Certainly, obesity was never seen in humans, and the remains of their skeletons suggest malnutrition was not a problem.

 Vaughn observed that as long as our early ancestors clung to this simplified eating program, they enjoyed remarkably good health.
 But once they added more meat and fats to their diet, in the forms of milk, pork, cheese, and eggs, and began domesticating crops and refining and cooking foods, they soon became subject to obesity and other diseases.